Supports teeth, bones, muscles, and immune system

-- Small pearls with 25 µg (1000 IU) of vitamin D3 in cold pressed olive oil
+- Small pearls with 25 µg (1000 IU) of vitamin D3 in cold-pressed olive oil

 - Ensures good bioavailability as vitamin D is fat soluble

-- For bones, teeth and muscles
+- For bones, teeth, muscles, and immune system

 - Supports normal cell division